A mirror theorem for multi-root stacks and applications: Introduction

 \section{Introduction}

-In this paper, we study genus zero orbifold Gromov--Witten theory of multi-root stacks.
-We generalize the main theorem of \cite{FTY} to normal crossing divisors.
-In other words, we prove a mirror theorem for multi-root stacks by constructing the $I$-function which lies in Givental's Lagrangian cone.
+A mirror theorem refers to a relation between a generating function of genus zero Gromov--Witten invariants (the $J$-function) and a period integral (the $I$-function) of the mirror.
+Such a mirror theorem was first proved by Givental \cite{Givental96} and Lian--Liu--Yau \cite{LLY}, where the $J$-function and the $I$-function are equal after a change of variables called the mirror map.
+The $J$-function naturally lies in Givental's Lagrangian cone.
+A more general formulation of a mirror theorem is to construct an explicit $I$-function and prove that the $I$-function lies in Givental's Lagrangian cone.
+In this paper, we study the genus zero orbifold Gromov--Witten theory of multi-root stacks.
+We generalize the main theorem of \cite{FTY} to simple normal crossing divisors.
+In other words, we prove a mirror theorem for multi-root stacks by constructing an $I$-function which lies in Givental's Lagrangian cone.

 Let $X$ be a smooth projective variety over $\mathbb{C}$.
 Let be divisors which are smooth, irreducible, and nef.
 For natural numbers $r_1,...,r_n$ which are pairwise co-prime, the associated multi-root stack